WHM Initial Setup for VPS

 User License Agreement

-Once you log in to WHM for the first time, you will be prompted with the license agreement.
+Once you log in to WHM for the first time, you'll be prompted with the license agreement.

 - Review the agreement.